adraismawur/python-template-maxi/README.md

 [pre-commit](https://pre-commit.com/), a Git [hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) added to this repository ensures a basic level of code style and prevents some minor issues.

-As the name implies, scripts configured in the hook will be run before attempting to commit changes to your (local) repository.
+As the name implies, plugins configured in the configuration will be run before attempting to commit changes to your (local) repository.
 Since you (hopefully) commit early and often, pre-commit ensures that your code remains nicely stylized and readable.

 ❗ __When any hook in pre-commit detects an issue, your commit will fail.__